7.1 miles

 Access:

 From Jackson, head north on WY Hwy 89/191 to Moran Junction.
-Turn right (east) onto Hwy 287 direction Togwotee Pass/Dubois.
-5 miles past the summit, park at Brooks Lake Road turnoff on left.
+Turn right (east) onto Hwy 287 in the direction of Togwotee Pass/Dubois.
+5 miles past the summit, park at Brooks Lake Road turnoff on the left.
 Note: this trail description begins 5 miles up Brooks Lake Road at BL Lodge.

 Description:

-Trail Description The winter nordic ski trail begins at Brooks Lake Lodge (or one can start from the roadhead junctions of Brooks Lake road and Hwy 287 if seeking a longer outing – see Brooks Lake Road trail).
+Trail Description: The winter Nordic ski trail begins at Brooks Lake Lodge (or one can start from the roadhead junctions of Brooks Lake Road and Hwy 287 if seeking a longer outing – see Brooks Lake Road trail).
 Head down the bank of the lake from the south end, either via a gully just east of the Lodge, or back by the Lodge entrance gate, and ski down to the frozen lake edge.
-At 9200 feet elevation, Brooks Lake is usually well frozen by mid- Dec through late March, however, check with Brooks Lake Lodge staff or test the lake edge to be certain the lake is adequately frozen.
+At 9200 feet elevation, Brooks Lake is usually well frozen by mid-December through late March, however, check with Brooks Lake Lodge staff or test the lake edge to be certain the lake is adequately frozen.
 Snowmobiles cross the lake frequently in mid-winter, so the easiest route across the lake, heading north, is to ski in a snowmobile track.
-Snow is often wind-swept on the lake, making for a smooth, chalky ski in untracked snow, or in the packed snowmobile tracks proving a packed trail.
+Snow is often wind-swept on the lake, making for a smooth, chalky ski in untracked snow, or in the snowmobile tracks providing a packed trail.
+Brooks Lake is approximately 1 mile long, and the views of Brooks Peak to the west, the Pinnacles of the southern Absaroka Range to the east, and northeast, Mt.
+Austin, are quite a 360-degree spectacle.